NotARoomba/SimpleFlightController/GUIDE.md

 If you only build a board to drive servos, the rocket won't know which way it's pointing or how to correct its trajectory.
 You also need position and motion data (rotation and acceleration), plus altitude data.
 Finally, you'll want to store data persistently (even when powered off) for debugging and post-flight analysis.

-Now that we have the rocket's functionality defined, we also need a way to power it, so we can use a battery that can power both the rocket's computer and its servos.
+Now that we have the rocket's functionality defined, we also need a way to power it.
+We can use a battery that can power both the rocket's computer and its servos.

 Putting this together, we want these features in our rocket's flight controller: